Thompson Sampling-Based Learning and Control for Unknown Dynamic Systems: Main Results

 Here we note that, through the aforementioned five properties, we establish a space $\bar{\mathcal{J}}$, which serves as a tool for indirectly learning the unknown cost function $J(\cdot)$.
-Although there are various possibilities for the type of the unknown cost function, under the boundedness assumption \ref{assum:LipofJ}, we can construct a function $\bar{J}({\bm g};{\bm x})$ belonging to the space $\bar{\mathcal{J}}$ and related to the cost function $J(\cdot)$.
+Although there are various possibilities for the type of the unknown cost function, under the boundedness assumption \ref{assum:LipofJ}, we can construct a function $\bar{J}({\bm g};{\bm x}_0)$ belonging to the space $\bar{\mathcal{J}}$ and related to the cost function $J(\cdot)$.
+The inverse in \eqref{eq:prop} is used to convert the cost function into a reward function, which allows higher reward regions to have higher sampling probability according to TS mechanism.
 This facilitates the following learning mechanism design and learning convergence analysis.

 Through the above construction, we obtain a function that characterizes the distribution of the control law ${\bm g}$.
 Due to property \eqref{eq:prop}, the control law ${\bm g}$ is more likely to be distributed in the region where the cost function $J$ is relatively small.
 In fact, for a given dynamic characteristic $f(\cdot)$, the distribution of the cost function $J$ can be determined by the control law ${\bm g}$ and the initial state of the system ${\bm x}(0)$.
 We assume the initial state is consistent across segments, i.e., ${\bm x}_{t_i}(0)={\bm x}_{t_j}(0)$.
 This can be achieved by designing a reference signal or adjusting segment start times to begin when the system state reaches a predefined value.
 Thus, when it does not cause confusion, $\bar{J}({\bm g};{\bm x})$ will be abbreviated as $\bar{J}({\bm g})$.